 DFG Research Training Group "TJ-Train" (GRK 2318)

-The central aim of project A4 is to resolve the nanoscale molecular anatomy of TJs using super-resolution light microcopy and advanced live cell imaging under physiological and pathological conditions.
-We hypothesize that the nanoscale TJ strand composition and structure is changed by different TJ modulators, toxin exposition, hypoxia and inflammatory responses.
-Within the project we want to optimize super-resolution imaging (dSTORM, STED) for tissue and live-cell imaging and develop cell systems for super-resolution and live cell microscopy of TJ.
-Finally we want to perform quantitative analysis of the nanoscale TJ structure (strand discontinuities, branch points, internalization mechanisms) and composition of TJ in cells and tissues under pathological conditions.
-Specifically the nanoscale organisation of defined claudins, TAMPs , ZOs (i.e. pairs of Cldn1, -3, -4, -5, -18, ZO-1, occludin) will be investigated in tissue, primary cells and stable expression systems in endothelial and epithelial cell lines.
-Close collaborations with other basic and clinical research groups within TJTrain are planned.
+The central aim of project A4 is to resolve the nanoscale molecular organization of TJs using super-resolution light microcopy and advanced live cell imaging under physiological and pathological conditions.
+We hypothesize that the nanoscale TJ strand composition and structure is changed by claudin/TAMP composition, toxin exposition, hypoxia and inflammatory responses.
+In order to understand organization principles and function of different TJ components we will combine STED microscopy with 50 nm resolution, FRET, FLIM, automated confocal microscopy and novel lipid/Ion flux assays with quantitative image analysis.
+Specifically the dynamic nanoscale organization of all claudins, occludin, ZOs and selected pairs of claudins/occludin will be investigated in tissues, primary cells and CrispR knock-in and knock-out epithelial cell lines.
+All results will be used to understand disease, knockout phenotypes, pathological conditions and inspire new pharmacological treatments.
+Close collaborations with other basic and clinical research groups within TJ-Train are planned.

 Participation with project A4